stevekinney/vite-workshop/src/content/sass.md

 > Preprocessor dependency "sass" not found.
 Did you install it?
 Try `npm install -D sass`.

 Well, I guess we can handle this.
 That's it.
 Everything works as expected.

-## Aliases and URL Rebasing in Pre-processors

-- Also available for Sass and Less
-- Not supported for Stylus due to API constraints